jlperona/bart-passenger-heatmap/README.md

 You can find a hosted version of this on [shinyapps.io](https://jlperona.shinyapps.io/bart-passenger-heatmap/).
 (If it's down, it's probably because my free tier was exhausted.)

-## Caveat

-**Note:** there are some missing tracks.
-The passenger data is current up to June 2021, and all the stations up to June 2021 display.
-However, the GeoJSON for the tracks needs to be updated for the Berryessa extension.
-The data is calculated for them, but they won't display until polylines are added.

-When I've rebuilt the GeoJSON, I'll remove this message.

 ## Background

 I created this application for a class that I took while in graduate school.